 Potent CB1 receptor allosteric modulator (pEC50 = 8.24).
 Significantly increases binding of the CB1 agonist [3H]CP 55.940 (pKb = 5.67) and decreases binding of the CB1 inverse agonist [3H]SR 141716A (pKb = 5.95).
 Inhibits CB1 receptor antagonist efficacy in vitro (pKb = 7.57).

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.

 Preparing Stock Solutions

 The following data is based on the product molecular weight 409.95.
-Batch specific molecular weights may vary from batch to batch due to solvent of hydration, which will affect the solvent volumes required to prepare stock solutions.
+Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.